Olaf Kobacki

-Olaf Kobacki (born 10 July 2001) is a Polish professional footballer who plays as a forward for club Sheffield Wednesday.
+Olaf Kobacki (born 10 July 2001) is a Polish professional footballer who plays as a forward for Ekstraklasa club Wisła Płock.

 Club career

 As a youth player, Kobacki joined the youth academy of Polish side Lech Poznań.

 In 2021, he was sent on loan from Italian Serie A club Atalanta to Polish I liga side Arka Gdynia.
 On 14 August 2021, he made his debut in a 1–0 win over Stomil Olsztyn.
 On 18 August 2021, Kobacki scored his first 2 goals for the club in a 3–1 win over Widzew Łódź.
 On 29 April 2022, he joined Arka on a permanent basis, signing a three-year contract.

 On 5 July 2022, Kobacki extended his contract with Arka until 2026 and joined Miedź Legnica on a one-year loan.

-During the 2023–24 league season, he scored 13 goals in 32 appearances for Arka.
+During the 2023–24 Poland second-tier season, he scored 13 goals in 32 appearances for Arka.

 On 3 July 2024, Kobacki joined English club Sheffield Wednesday for an undisclosed fee, signing a four-year contract with the club.
 He made his Wednesday debut against Plymouth Argyle on 11 August 2024, coming off the bench for Djeidi Gassama in a 4–0 victory.
 The following season he would pick up a groin injury against Grimsby Town which would rule him out until after the following international break.

+On 1 July 2026, Kobacki returned to Poland, joining Ekstraklasa club Wisła Płock for an undisclosed fee, signing a contract until 2028 with a club option to extend his contract.